sfepy/sfepy/doc/primer.rst

 elements.
 It is possible to provide custom integrals to allow the calculation of stresses with the Gauss quadrature points at the element nodes.
 This will provide us a more accurate estimate of the stress at the centre of the specimen located at node 0.
-The `code
+The :download:`code
-<../examples/linear_elasticity/its2D_3.py>`_ below outlines one way to
+<../examples/linear_elasticity/its2D_3.py>` below outlines one way to
 achieve this.

 ::